Cross-Cutting Courses

 The Courses of the PhD Programme are the following: Global Business, Nation States and the Globalized Economy (16 hours); Governance systems and regulatory techniques in a globalised world (12 hours); Key issues in Corporate Law (10 hours); Corporate governance, sustainability and non-financial reporting (8 hours); Corporate Responses to Climate Change (8 hours); Green consumption (8 hours); The structure and the processes of organizing - Organizing for sustainability (6 hours); ESG and financial performance: the new avenue of the European Directive CSRD (6 hours); Sustainable Innovation.
 A managerial perspective (6 hours); Environmental, social and governance factors (ESG) Derivatives (5 hours); ESG criteria in the framework of Banking and Financial Law (4 hours); IP in Times of Radical Change (4 hours); Digital Transformation and Constitutional Challenges: Changing Legal Categories (8 hours).

-The above-mentioned courses are complemented by the transdisciplinary course Introduction to Research (20 hours), that aims at providing the essential tools for research methodology and the distinction between different scientific approaches.
+The above-mentioned courses are complemented by two transdisciplinary courses: Research Methods (8 hours) and Introduction to Research (20 hours), that aim at providing the essential tools for research methodology and the distinction between different scientific approaches.

 Description and goals